10 Pesky Bank Fees and How to Avoid Them

 Overdraft protection services, offered by a lot of banks, can help prevent both overdraft and NSF fees.
 By linking your checking account to a savings account, credit card, or line of credit, funds can be automatically transferred to cover any shortfalls.
 This safety net can be a more cost-effective way to manage occasional lapses in available funds.

-7. Out-of-Network ATM Fees
+7. Out-of-network ATM fees

 Lots of banks have extensive networks of ATMs that their customers can use free of charge.
 These networks are designed to provide convenient access to your money without incurring additional costs.
 However, if you choose to use an out-of-network ATM, you’ll likely be hit with a fee, which can be around $5 per transaction.
 This fee is often charged by both your bank and the ATM operator, leading to a potentially costly withdrawal.